Pris2431/Lemon-and-Pancake-detection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 362 images.
+The dataset includes 2357 images.
-Pancake are annotated in YOLO v4 PyTorch format.
+Pancake are annotated in folder format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Randomly crop between 0 and 20 percent of the image
+* Random brigthness adjustment of between -15 and +15 percent
+* Random exposure adjustment of between -10 and +10 percent
+* Salt and pepper noise was applied to 0.5 percent of pixels